-2.1 AFSA will not refer a case for prosecution where it appears that the debtor could be classified as having been a 'problem gambler' and had not engaged in any associated criminal activity to finance their gambling habit.
+AFSA is unlikely to refer a case for prosecution where it appears the bankrupt was a 'problem gambler', and had not committed any criminal activity to finance their gambling habit.

-AFSA will consider referring a case to the CDPP only where it involves:
+AFSA will consider referring a case for prosecution where it involves:

-2.5 An example of a case involving 'complex offences' would be where the gambling is accompanied by other offences, such as obtaining money by deception or concealing assets from the trustee.
+- other offences – e.g. the gambling is accompanied by other offences, such as obtaining money by deception or hiding assets from the trustee.

-2.6 An example of a case involving prior warnings is likely to arise where a person has previously been bankrupt, there was evidence of a possible offence under section 271 and a warning letter was issued.
-If the person subsequently becomes bankrupt again and there is evidence of an offence under section 271, that offence may be considered for investigation and referral for prosecution.
+- repeat offending – e.g. a person has been bankrupt, there was evidence of a gambling offence and an official caution was issued.
+If the person becomes bankrupt again and there is evidence of another gambling offence, then it could be referred for prosecution.

 AFSA’s decision not to refer an offence cannot just be based on the bankrupt saying they have a 'gambling problem'.
 Evidence confirming the bankrupt suffers from such a 'problem' is required.